VitorLF-git/ICondo-Alpha/README.md

 # ICondo-Alpha
-Condominium controll app using Ionic 4 and Firebase
+Condominium control app using Ionic 4 and Firebase

 TO DO -